 Carrying excess weight around the waistline is detrimental in a number of ways.
-Any time you have fat in the abdominal area, you are at risk for chronic diseases such as type 2 diabetes and high cholesterol.
+Any time you have fat in the abdominal area, you are at risk for chronic diseases such as Type 2 diabetes and high cholesterol.
 Pain in the lower back has a tendency to crop up, as well, because of the extra weight pulling your pelvis forward.
 Aside from the physical effects, your self-confidence levels run the risk of being depleted.
-The best ways to slim your waist revolve around diet and exercise.
+The best ways to reveal a slim waist revolve around diet and exercise.

 Cut Back on Calories

 The only way you can lose weight in one area is by losing weight throughout your entire body.
 Do this is by cutting back on your daily intake according to Harvard Health Publishing.
 A reduction of 500 to 1,000 calories a day is a good standard to go by.
 This leads to about 1 to 2 pounds of weight loss every week.
 But do not let your daily caloric intake fall below 1,200 for women and 1,500 for men.

 The type of food you eat needs to be addressed.
 You are best served basing your diet on low-energy-density foods according to the Centers for Disease Control and Prevention.
 Energy density is the amount of calories a food has per given volume.
 Foods with a high energy density, such as french fries, ribs and cheesecake, should be avoided.
 Instead, eat foods with a low energy density, such as fruits, vegetables, lean meats, whole grains, fish and low-fat dairy products.

 Snacking is not as bad as you may have been led to believe.
 Integrating snacks into your day actually keeps your hunger under control and makes you less likely to overeat at mealtime.
 The key is to keep these snacks small enough just to take the edge off your hunger.
 An apple with five to 10 almonds is a quick, healthy snack option.

 Be Mindful of Your Liquids